kayajepson/fridayWeek3/README.md

 ## Description

-_{Create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the exceptions listed in the specs below.}_
+_Create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the exceptions listed in the specs below._

 ## Setup/Installation Requirements